 We are conducting both in-person and telephone consultations.
-We are open and here to help people in these trying times.
+We are open

 Please don’t hesitate to call us if you have any questions!